ebolinger/actionstats/README.md

 ```

 ## addAction(String json)
-This method accepts a JSON string for an object with two properties: `action` & `time`.
+This method accepts a JSON string for an object with two properties: `action` & `time`, for example: `{ "action": "api", "time": 52 }`
-* It throws an exception if the JSON is not properly formatted.
+* `addAction()` throws an exception if the JSON is not properly formatted.
 * Negative values for `time` are not allowed.
 * The `action` can be any non-empty String.

 ## getStats()
-This method returns a JSON report of the average times for all actions.
+This method returns a JSON report of the average time for each action.
 This can be called multiple times or concurrently.
+There is no easy way to "reset" the metrics other than creating a new instance of this class.
+Some developers consider this a feature...

 # Use Cases and Examples

-In your project, include a dependency on `dev.bolinger.actionstats` and copy the JAR.
+In your project, include a dependency on `dev.bolinger / actionstats / 1.0` and copy the JAR.
 (TODO: Publish to Maven Central so developers can pull from there!)

 ```